 Head, sensitiveness of brain, menses, before

 No, no, this is going a little too far afield.
-We don’t know if she has sensitiveness of brain, I don’t even know what that means; and it wasn’t before menses, it was the first day of menses.
+We don’t know if she has sensitiveness of brain, I don’t even know what that means; and it wasn’t before menses, it was the first or second day of menses.

 Mind, confusion of mind

 Even in the event that my answer will be correct, I´m not sure if I deserve such a nice song like last time…

 Well, Jitka, to tell you the truth, I have a feeling that most of our right answers were arrived at the same way; so, an appropriate song will be forth-coming!

 I have come to the result by such a simplified manner… 🙂

 Yes, it’s called cheating!

 Best wishes Jitka